Matilda Carse: Early years and education

 Matilda Bradley was born in Saintfield, Ireland, near Belfast, November 19, 1835.
 Her parents, Presbyterians, were John Bradley, a linen merchant, and Catherine Cleland.
 They were part of a merchant family whose Scottish ancestors had left their country in the 1600s, removing to Ulster.
 The family was also associated with philanthropy and reform.
 Educated in Ireland, Carse immigrated to Chicago in 1858 with her parents after the linen trade in Ireland faced an economic decline.

 Marriage and family

-On October 8, 1861, he married a successful railroad manager and fellow Irish immigrant, Thomas Carse.
+On October 8, 1861, she married a successful railroad manager and fellow Irish immigrant, Thomas Carse.
 He was a railroad manager in Louisville, Kentucky, during the civil war.
 In 1869, they went to the French Riviera for the benefit of the husband's health.
 He died in Paris from tuberculosis the following year, leaving her with three boys under seven years of age: David Bradley, John Bradley, and Thomas Alexander.
 While in Paris, Thomas Alexander had a fall, which developed hip disease.
 A wealthy widow with an independent income, she used it to benefit local charities and welfare work.
 Her mission in life was determined soon afterward, when in Chicago, in 1874, Thomas Alexander, who had almost recovered his health, was run over by a wagon driven by a drunken German drayman and instantly killed.